guvenbaris/Chatbot/README.md

 # ChatBot

 In this project, have two different chatbot.
 First one is created from intent file.
 Second one is created from movie dialog corpus file.

 # 1. Intent Chatbot Explanation

 In this part our purpose is to guess which part of the question asked belongs and to be able to answer according to that part.
 Thus we can give closed answer to question.
 This is our purpose.
-In this project used speach recognation and text to speec conversaion.
+In this project used speach recognation and text to speech conversaion.

 ## 1.1.
 Data Preprocessing And Model Creating